 It was long ago discovered that not only did so-called common names mean nothing, but that there would not be enough for all the animals that would be discovered.
 So a Swedish naturalist, Linnæus, devised the plan of giving every kind of animal two names, the first a general, or generic name, that should be borne by him and his relatives, the other a special, or specific name, that should apply to that particular kind or species.
-These names, usually taken from the Greek or Latin, as a rule allude to some apparent character of the animal to which they are applied, as shown by the generic names of Greek origin which follow:
+These names, usually taken from the Greek or Latin, as a rule allude to some apparent character of the animal to which they are applied, as shown by those which follow

-Allosaurus, leaping reptile.
-From its supposed active habits in springing upon its prey.

-Ankylosaurus, fused reptile.
-In allusion to the manner in which the bony plates are fused, or ankylosed, with the bones of the skeleton.

-Brontosaurus, thunder reptile.
-So heavy that the earth trembled beneath its tread.

-Corythosaurus, helmeted reptile.
-From the shape of the skull which suggests that of a crested helmet.

-Deinodon, terrible teeth.

-Gorgosaurus, fierce reptile.

-Lambeosaurus, Lambe's reptile.
-Named in honor of Dr. Lambe of the Geological Survey of Canada.

-Monoclonius, single battler.
-In allusion to the single horn on the nose.

-Ornitholestes, bird robber.
-Alluding to the theory that his activity enabled him to catch birds.

-Struthiomimus, ostrich mimic.
-From the resemblance of its skeleton to that of an ostrich.

-Trachodon, rough teeth.
+American Museum party at Bone-Cabin Quarry, 1899.
+Seated, left to right Walter Granger, Professor H. F. Osborn, Dr. W. D. Matthew; standing, F. Schneider, Prof. R. S. Lull, Albert Thompson, Peter Kaison.
+This was a famous locality for Dinosaurs

+- Allosaurus, leaping reptile.
+From its supposed active habits in springing upon its prey. - Ankylosaurus, fused reptile.
+In allusion to the manner in which the bony plates are fused, or ankylosed, with the bones of the skeleton. - Brontosaurus, thunder reptile, so heavy that the earth trembled beneath its tread. - Corythosaurus, helmeted reptile.
+From the shape of the skull which suggests that of a cassowary. - Deinodon, terrible tooth. - Gorgosaurus, fierce reptile. - Lambeosaurus, Lambes reptile.
+Named in honor of Dr. Lambe of the Geological Survey of Canada. - Monoclonius, single conqueror.
+In allusion to the single horn on the nose. - Ornitholestes, bird robber, at one time supposed he might be sufficiently active to catch birds. - Struthiomimus, ostrich mimic.
+From the resemblance of its skeleton to that of an ostrich. - Trachodon, rough tooth.
 In allusion to the ridges on the side of the teeth.